 Q: What is the time commitment expected of members?

 A: The goal of the Society is to create a community of occupational therapists who are interested in sharing their talents and time to grow the profession in a meaningful way.
 Although membership is an honor, the Society is also intended to be an opportunity to serve the profession.
 The Society is mindful that the amount of time available for volunteer work varies by individual.
 Therefore, requirements for maintaining good standing can be met in a variety of ways.
 All members are expected to participate in at least one project or Society-related activity each year.

 Q: Is there a financial commitment associated with membership in the Society?

 A: Yes.
 Members are asked to pay dues in order to support the work of the Society.
-A dues structure has been developed that offers members the opportunity to pay for 1, 3 or 5 years of membership.
-The membership year is July 1-June 30.
+A dues structure has been developed that offers members the opportunity to pay for 1, 3, or 5 years of membership.
+The membership year is October 1 - September 30.
 Members who select a multi-year option lock in the fee at the time of their one-time payment and are not assessed any additional fees during the period that they have selected.